Skip to product information

 Sale price

 EBOOK.
-Book 7 in the USA Today Bestselling series, Australian Amateur Sleuth.
+Book 7 in the USA Today Bestselling cozy mystery series, Australian Amateur Sleuth.

 When the Fifth Earl of Mockingbird comes to Little Tatterford, all Mr. Buttons' fears come home to roost.
 And in a cheep shot, when a victim's tequila is poisoned, Mr Buttons becomes the prime suspect.
 This is where Sibyl and Cressida draw the lime.
 They fly in the face of the evidence and ruffle a few feathers in an attempt to prove his innocence.